AshiqurRahaman02/zarektronix/README.md

 4. Enter all required fields( Heading, Amount, Date and Category) and choose expense receipt
 5. Click on Submit Expense to submit your expense

-## Zarectronix server
+## Zarektronix server

-To use the zarectronix server you need to read the configuration at [zarectronix server](https://github.com/AshiqurRahaman02/zarectronix-server.git)
+To use the zarektronix server you need to read the configuration at [zarektronix server](https://github.com/AshiqurRahaman02/zarektronix-server.git)

 ## Contributing